Weng-lab-NIH/CD4_CD8_Naive_Memory_TCR_Longitudinal_Aging/02_Data_Analysis/Readme.md

 [^2]: The script will also calculate the normal Simpson's Index and Complementary Simpson's Index, but these values aren't subsequently used or displayed in the paper.

-[^3]: 2 sets of output files will have to be generated: 1) Ouput files that ignore if a particular TCR was from the 1st or 2nd visit (these files are used for Figure 7A-7B) and 2) Output files that consider if a particular TCR was from the 1st or 2nd visit (this is important as this information is used for Figure 7C-7D).
+[^3]: 2 sets of output files will have to be generated: 1) Ouput files that ignore if a particular TCR was from the 1st or 2nd visit (these files are used for Figure 7A-7B) and 2) Output files that consider if a particular TCR was from the 1st or 2nd visit (this is important as this information is used for Figure 7C-7D in the paper).